Five Core Components of a Hydraulic System

 Hydraulic Quick Couplings

-Hydraulic quick couplings are devices used for the fast connection or disconnection of hydraulic lines.
+Hydraulic hose couplings are devices used for the fast connection or disconnection of hydraulic pipe.
 With simple operation and excellent sealing performance, they are essential components in fluid transmission systems.

-Equipped with built-in locking mechanisms and sealing structures, hydraulic quick couplings ensure easy operation, safety, and reliability—making them especially suitable for applications that require frequent hose changes or disassembly.
+Equipped with built-in locking mechanisms and sealing structures, hydraulic quick fittings ensure easy operation, safety, and reliability—making them especially suitable for applications that require frequent hose changes or disassembly.

 The Main Functions of Hydraulic Quick Couplings